spsforks/QB64-Wiki/PRINT-USING.md

 > *Explanation:* Note how 5 carets in the bottom format expands the number of exponent digits to accommodate larger exponent values.

-*Example 4:* USING does not necessarily have to immediately follow PRINT, but it must follow it in the code line.
+USING does not necessarily have to immediately follow PRINT, but it must follow it in the code line.

 ```vb